MacroAcon/pandacea/readme.md

 You get paid for sharing valuable, use-ready data, whether passively or through innovative tools you build

-New job titles like “Data Provider” and “Loop Creator” become real paths to income
+New job titles like "Data Provider" and "Loop Creator" become real paths to income

 Young people, raised as native AI builders, learn to generate useful data through custom agents and apps — and are rewarded from the start

 This is how we survive the transition, not by resisting AI, but by ensuring that the value it creates flows back to the people who power it.

 Pandacea is building the infrastructure to make that possible.
-We’re not just optimizing computation.
-We’re reimagining compensation.
+We're not just optimizing computation.
+We're reimagining compensation.

 ## Core Architecture